marco262/my_wiki/data/dnd/class/artificer.md

 condition_immunities = exhaustion, poisoned
 senses = darkvision 60 ft., passive Perception 14
-languagues = understands the languages you speak special_abilities = !**_Evasion._** If the homunculus is subjected to an effect that allows it to make a Dexterity saving throw to take only half damage, it instead takes no damage if it succeeds on the saving throw, and only half damage if it fails.
-It can't use this trait if it's incapacitated.\n\n**_Might of the Master._** The following numbers increase by 1 when your proficiency bonus increases by 1: the homunculus's skill and saving throw bonuses (above) and the bonuses to hit and damage of its attack (below). actions = !**_Force Strike._** _Ranged Weapon Attack:_ +4 to hit, range 30 ft., one target you can see. _Hit:_ 1d4 + 2 force damage reactions = !**_Channel Magic._** The homunculus delivers a spell you cast that has a range of touch.
+languagues = understands the languages you speak special_abilities = !!!
+***Evasion.*** If the homunculus is subjected to an effect that allows it to make a Dexterity saving throw to take only half damage, it instead takes no damage if it succeeds on the saving throw, and only half damage if it fails.
+It can't use this trait if it's incapacitated.

+***Might of the Master.*** The following numbers increase by 1 when your proficiency bonus increases by 1: the homunculus's skill and saving throw bonuses (above) and the bonuses to hit and damage of its attack (below).
+!!!
+companion_actions = !**_Force Strike._** _Ranged Weapon Attack:_ +4 to hit, range 30 ft., one target you can see. _Hit:_ 1d4 + 2 force damage
+reactions = !**_Channel Magic._** The homunculus delivers a spell you cast that has a range of touch.
 The homunculus must be within 120 feet of you.
 [[/include]]